rust-random/book/src/guide-gen.md

 CPUs are of course supposed to compute deterministically, yet it turns out they can do a pretty good job of emulating random processes.
-Most pseudo-random number generators are deterministic and can be defined by three things:
+Most pseudo-random number generators are deterministic and can be defined by just:

 -   some initial *state*
 -   a function to compute a random value from the state
 -   a function to advance to the next state
+-   (optionally) a function to derive the initial state from a *seed* or *key*

 The fact that these are deterministic can sometimes be very useful: it allows a simulation, randomised art work or game to be repeated exactly, producing a